 Recap: Which is the best cable TV provider?

-- Xfinity TV: Xfinity is the best cable TV provider because of its wide availability across the US, both plans have great dollar-to-channel ratios, and Xfinity has a solid DVR in the X1.
+- Xfinity TV: Xfinity is the best cable TV provider because of its wide availability across the US, its plans have great dollar-to-channel ratios, and Xfinity has a solid DVR in the X1.
 Xfinity's local-channel plan (Choice TV) is only $20 per month, The entry-level plan, Popular TV, comes in at a low cost of $50/month for 125+ channels or upgrade for $20 more for 185+ channels with Ultimate TV.

 - Verizon Fios TV: With Verizon Fios TV, you’ll get the most channels you can possibly get with a TV provider.
 We're just crossing our fingers that you live in one of the nine states that it’s offered.
-Get a personalized channel lineup for $70 per month with Your Fios TV, 225+ channels for $99 for the More Fios TV plan, and a whopping 425+ for $119 per month for The Most Fios TV plan.
+Get a personalized channel lineup for $75 per month with Your Fios TV, 225+ channels for $99 for the More Fios TV plan, and a whopping 425+ for $119 per month for The Most Fios TV plan.

 - Optimum TV: Optimum is best for the family because its set-top box allows you to record 15 shows at once.
 But this TV provider is also for the East Coast folks like Verizon Fios TV.
-Optimum offers the most inexpensive plan on this list at $30 for 50 channels with the Basic TV plan, but you can also get as many as 420 live TV channels for $115.
-If Fios isn't available to you, we think Optimum's Core TV and Select TV packages are worth the price.
+Optimum offers the most inexpensive plan on this list at $35 for over 50 channels with the Basic TV plan, but you can also get as many as 420 live TV channels for $125.
+If Fios isn't available to you, we think Optimum's Basic TV and Select TV packages are worth the price.

 - Cox TV: Cox is best for those who like the simplicity of one bill to combine their service with TV, internet, landline phone, and home security.
-We're not a huge fan of the high pricing combined with the low channel count (as compared to the other cable TV providers on this list).
+We're not a huge fan of the high pricing combined with the low channel count ($56–$139 for 75–250+ channels).
 However, it is the only cable TV service that offers customizable bundling.

 If you’re still unsure which TV provider to sign up with, check out our Best TV Providers of 2023 review to compare more options.

 We compared and ranked the best cable TV providers based on five key factors: